SGW Teleprompter Solutions

 Q: Do your teleprompters work outdoors?

-Yes, we have done all kinds of teleprompter outside.
+Yes, we have done all kinds of teleprompting outside.
 Please let us know in advance that it will be outside -- because of temperature concerns and/or because there may be no availability of electricity, or for a wide variety of other circumstances.
+We have DayBrite teleprompter monitors available that are readable even if the sun is shining directly on them.
+If no electricity is available we can supply batteries to power our equipment.

-We have teleprompted in foreign languages many, many times.
+We have teleprompted in foreign languages many times.
 Understand that the teleprompter operator does not need to be, nor is it likely that they will be, fluent in the language they are teleprompting.
-There are two essential elements to ensuring that it works: 1) that a sample of the foreign language be sent to us in advance (especially if it is a language that uses symbols like Mandarin, etc.) so that we can test it and make sure it imports properly, and 2) that a translator be on site during the event or video shoot so that there is someone who can help the teleprompter operator properly adjust the speed as the talent reads.
+There are two essential elements to ensuring that it works: 1) that a sample of the foreign language be sent to us in advance (especially if it is a language that uses symbols like Mandarin, etc.) so that we can test it and make sure it imports properly, and 2) that a translator be on site so that there is someone who can help the teleprompter operator properly adjust the speed as the talent reads.
 The translator is also helpful if any changes to the script need to be made.
 Changes would be made using the characters on a standard English keyboard unless it is possible to copy/paste them from somewhere else in the script.

-Home | Stroll & Scroll | Camera Mounts | Executive Speech Prompters | Teleprompter Examples | Rates & Policies
+Home | Camera Mounts | Executive Speech Prompters | Interrotron | About Us | Teleprompter Examples | Rates & Policies

 If you need additional information please contact Sean Graham-White at 773-402-0105 or

-Copyright 2003-2011 SGW Teleprompter Solutions, Inc.
+Copyright 2003-2024 SGW Teleprompter Solutions, Inc.